-Working with Arts Education Officers, Communities First Partnerships and other stakeholders, fun and enjoyable workshops introduce people to opera and there is the opportunity to see opera in their local theatre at a concessionary rate.
+Working with Arts Education Officers, Communities First Partnerships and other stakeholders, we delivered fun and enjoyable workshops which introduced people to opera, often for the first time.
+The project gave people the opportunity to watch opera at their local theatre at a concessionary rate.

 The ‘Tower’ opera project in 2000 connected 17 schools and five choirs with a specially commissioned opera written by Alun Hoddinott.
 His opera about the last deep pit in Wales – Tower Colliery in Hirwaun – was written specifically to include community participation with choruses for Children and Male Voice Choir.
 The project spanned school workshops, performance participation, teacher inset days and community workshops across Wales.

 Swansea City Opera delivered Wales’ first Street Opera – ‘From Cars to Mars’ – a specially devised community opera, in partnership with Dragon Arts in Swansea.
 The project developed the skills of homeless and disadvantaged people culminating in performances at The National Waterfront Museum in Swansea and again later at Y Senydd – The National Assembly for Wales.